 - Implement application-level access controls

-- Set up comprehensive logging
+- Set up full logging

 - Handle BAA negotiations